Karthik45/AllureReports-Zalenium/README.md

-# Setting Allure Reports and Zalenium
+# Setting Allure Reports and Zalenium for Selenium TestNg Project

 In this project i have used selenium testng with support of allure reports and zalenium